 4. What went wrong?

-The extra effort in communication that long distance relationships usually require can often lead to miscommunication.
+The extra effort in communication that long-distance relationships usually require can often lead to miscommunication.
 This applies to breakups too.
-If the person wasn’t clear about why they were ending the relationship if they were cowards who sent a text instead of telling you on the phone or on Skype if they didn’t explain themselves, the confusion that this can cause sometimes never goes away.
+If the person wasn’t clear about why they were ending the relationship if they were cowards who sent a text instead of telling you on the phone or Skype if they didn’t explain themselves, the confusion that this can sometimes cause never goes away.
 This can be especially painful, because apart from being heartbroken, not knowing why becomes an added burden.
-Human beings like to know everything; they like control even in heartbreak and thus their minds grasp the question ‘What went wrong?’ repeatedly after a breakup.
+Human beings like to know everything; they like control even in heartbreak, and thus their minds grasp the question ‘What went wrong?’ repeatedly after a breakup.